top of page

 I mean, losing one more piece of equipment on the road was tempting, but….We wanted people to experience the flavor and the scratch-made feel that Taza provides.
 We also were getting really sick and tired of hauling all our equipment and ingredients to a commercial kitchen between gigs.
 We wanted our own place.
 It was time to make it to the next level in this venture.

-Hence, The Birth of Taza Bistro
+Hence, The Birth of Taza Bistro Bar & Catering

 When we were at the farmers market, customers would come up to us, and it was the most inquisitive time of our journey.
 “What is TAZA?”
 “What do you do?”
 “What kind of food is this?”

 So we needed an answer.
 I often told Nick: why do we need to be pigeon-holed?
 Why do we have to say we are this or that?
 Why can’t we just be Taza?
 But inquisitive minds need to know.
-So here is our answer: It’s a fusion See how we did that?
+So here is our answer: It’s a fusion!
+See how we did that?
 The foreshadowing above, all coming full circle.
 Don’t tell me you skimmed past that part!
 Go back and read it!

 Ok fine….